 Apply a crumb coat of white frosting, and then chill the cake in the freezer for another five minutes.
 Once the crumb coat is firm to the touch, color the remaining frosting a light shade of turquoise.
 Apply a second layer of frosting, and smooth with a flexible smoother (bowl scraper or acetate sheet).

 Cover the cake in the circle scales, alternating all three colors, and working from top to bottom.
-Sprinkle edible gold dust onto the tail for an extra flourish of fun.I also used some leftover blue and white frosting to make waves around the base of the tail.
+Spread some blue fondant around the base, to look like waves.

 This cake requires a bit of work, but it’s totally worth it!
 It’s perfect for any mermaid fanatic, a kid’s birthday party, or if you just love pastels 🙂